(First published in Urban Times on 16th Oct 2011)

 Check Out: http://www.zuguide.com/#Catch-22

 Things have not been making much sense lately, and the world has been reeling as a result.
-Our operating systems have been put under microscope in an effort to find what lies behind the number of problems we are faced with.
-From Egypt to Athens to Wall Street, the world under pressure, with people of all sorts looking for answers and, more importantly, solutions.
+Our operating systems have been put under microscope in an effort to find what lies behind the number of problems we’re faced with.
+From Egypt to Athens to Wall Street, the world is under pressure, with people from all walks of life looking for answers and, more importantly, solutions.

 There’s a name for this kind of thinking.
-It’s called having our cake and eating it too, or at least wanting to.
+It’s called having our cake and eating it too, or at least trying to.

-Why do we operate like this?
-What is driving this contradictory, irreconcilable way of life?
+Why do we do this?
+What droves this contradictory, irreconcilable approach of life?

 The answer lies in absurdity.
-Life seems to be absurd – but not in the obnoxious kind, as in, the promises Bernie Madoff made to his investors were totally absurd when you really think about it, or, the Tea Party has made some pretty absurd demands.
-I am talking about a deeper, more hardwired paradox that seems to pervade life through and through, from the smallest scales to the bigger ones, from the weakest to the strongest, from the beginning of time to present day and, most probably, way into the future.
+Life seems to be absurd – but not in the obnoxious kind, as in, the promises Bernie Madoff made to his investors were totally absurd when you think about it, or, the Tea Party made some pretty absurd demands.
+I’m talking about a deeper, hardwired paradox that pervades life, from the smallest scales to the bigger ones, from the weakest to the strongest, from the beginning of time to present day and, most probably, way into the future.

 Catch-22 is a book that identifies this paradox brilliantly, exposing it for us to see, in plain sight.
-I haven’t read it, but I have watched them movie.
-It is superb.
-Everything we need to know about the ludicrousness of the human condition is there, laid out for us to see in an endless string of madness that has no beginning and no end.
+I haven’t read it, but I’ve watched the movie.
+It’s superb.
+Everything we need to know about the ludicrousness of the human condition is there, laid out for us to see in a string of madness with no beginning and no end.
 Catch-22 is the perfect loop.

-The overall message of the movie is admittedly bleak, but it is given through humor that makes it palatable.
-It is easy to identify with some aspect or other of the absurd, we have all been through it, to some extent, its setting being a perfect microcosm of the real world – and we the unwitting Yossarians and Co.
+The overall message of the movie is bleak, but it’s given through humor that makes it palatable.
+It’s easy to identify with some aspect or other of the absurd, we’ve all been through it, to some extent, its setting a perfect microcosm of the real world, and we the unwitting Yossarians and Co.

-The discussion is set in a brothel, framing the general scope of the paradox appropriately and revealing how deep the mad coil goes.
+The discussion is set in a brothel, framing the general scope of the paradox to reveal how deep the mad coil goes.
 The topic centers around the secret of life, the wax and wane of empires, and the merits of survival, laying out in darkly comic terms how when all is said and done, and despite our moral estimations of where life has gone wrong and what we could do to improve it, life has always been, and always will be, absurd.
-Because that is what has enabled it to exist in the first place: the absurdity of having to evolve out of dead ends and mad conundrums.
-Without them there would have been no need for fish to come out of the water, for insects to fly, for opposable thumbs, for any of those truly absurd developments that have enabled us to be here.
+That is what has enabled it to exist in the first place: the absurdity of having to evolve out of numerous dead ends and conundrums.
+Without them there would have been no need for the fish to come out of the water, for insects to fly, for opposable thumbs, for any of those truly absurd developments that enabled us to be here.